-Nestled between Europe and Africa, the Atlantic and Mediterranean, Morocco is a country of blending, influenced by the many cultures surrounding it.
+Nestled between Europe and Africa, Morocco is a country of blending, influenced by the many cultures surrounding it.

-Acting as a crossroads between the east and west, north and south, Moroccan décor blends styles from France, Portugal and Spain from the northwest, with strong Mediterranean, African, Persian, and Islamic influences from the south and east.
+Acting as a crossroads between the east and west, north and south, Moroccan décor blends styles from France, Portugal, and Spain from the northwest, with the strong Mediterranean, African, Persian, and Islamic influences from the south and east.
 This results in a unique and inspirational style specific to Morocco.

 The blazing African sun causes Moroccans to bring the outdoors in where they can enjoy an exotic oasis inspired by the landscape around them, in cool comfort.
 Vibrant colors are mixed with highly adorned furniture and accessories, potted plants, and gentle lighting to achieve the perfect indoor oasis.

 From the glittering coastlines of Casablanca and Tangier to the snake charmers and spices in the air of bazaars in Marrakesh, inspiration can be found, whether you are looking for just a touch of exotic flair or a full make-over.

 - Strong Color for Moroccan Style Interiors

 Color is the focal point of Moroccan decorating.
 Drawing inspiration from Morocco's landscape, look for shades of blue and green from the Atlantic and Mediterranean, shimmering gold and silver invoking the Sahara sands, and rich reds and oranges that conjure images of African sunsets.